apellegrino/astroparse/README.rst

 ======
 Andrew Pellegrino, 2017

-A simple Python module for parsing strings of astronomical coordinates.
+A simple Python module for parsing strings of astronomical coordinates into decimal degrees.

 Still a work in progress; feel free to suggest changes.